At a glance: ~14,500 GitHub stars, ~1,140 forks, v0.11.0 (Apr 20, 2026), 2 tools, MIT license, ~105K weekly npm downloads, 25 releases

 The real comparison is Framelink vs. the official Figma Dev Mode MCP:

 They complement rather than compete.
-Framelink wins on the most common workflow (read design → generate code).
+Framelink wins on the most common workflow (read design → generate code) and now matches the official server on HTTP transport.
 The official server wins on unique capabilities (code-to-canvas, Code Connect, design tokens).

 Other Figma MCP servers exist — GitHub has 221+ Figma MCP repos — but none approach Framelink’s adoption or maturity.
 The closest community alternative is thirdstrandstudio/mcp-figma, which offers full Figma API coverage but lacks Framelink’s context reduction that makes AI output more accurate.